HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### `security.txt`

-[`security.txt`](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12) is a well-known file format for websites to provide a standard for vulnerability reporting.
+<a hreflang="en" href="https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12">`security.txt`</a> is a well-known file format for websites to provide a standard for vulnerability reporting.
 Website providers can provide contact details, PGP key, policy, and other information in this file.
 White hat hackers can then use this information to conduct security analyses on these websites or report a vulnerability.
 The following figure shows that 5% of the websites already use this standard - although it is a very young standard.

 {{ figure_markup(
   image="security-usage-of-well-known-security.png",
-  caption="Use of `security.txt` endpoint.",
+  caption="Use of `security.txt`.",
   description="Bar chart showing 4.93% of websites in desktop and 4.89% of websites in mobile have security.txt endpoint.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1958147881&format=interactive", sheets_gid="399976976",